 Use your computer or smartphone to spend some rewarding time learning about trends in mental illness and mental health.
-Presented live by doctors in McGill University’s Psychiatry Postgraduate Program.
+Presented live by specialists in various fields.
 The hosts interact with you, and you can send in live questions and comments through Facebook while watching.
 Registration not necessary, and you do not have to have a Facebook account to watch the presentation.
 Videos can be watched at a later date if you miss the live event.

 Social Media & Internet Addiction

 The world has changed dramatically in the wake of the internet, mobile phones, and social media.
 In this live Facebook event, residents of McGill University’s Department of Psychiatry discussed how these technologies relate to mental illness, addiction, and coping strategies for the digital world we live in today.
 This was an interactive online event that took place September 12, 2018.

 Marijuana is now legal.
 Residents from McGill University’s Department of Psychiatry joined AMI-Quebec live on Facebook to discuss the pros and cons of marijuana usage in relation to mental illness.
 This was an interactive online event that took place October 24, 2018.

 Beyond medication and therapy there are alternative treatments available for mental illness.
 AMI-Quebec was joined by Sara Cohen-Fournier, a doctor from McGill University, and An-Phuong Nguyen, Acupuncturist, to discuss such things as exercise, mindfulness, diet, marijuana etc. This was an interactive online event that took place February 27, 2019.

 Want to learn on your own time, at your own pace?
 AMI has YouTube and SoundCloud channels, both available 24/7!
 Find all kinds of mental health information.